Science of Uniaxial Deformation

 It is not unusual that the stress - strain curve wiggles a bit or runs through a small peak as soon as plastic deformation begins at RP.
 That just signifies that before plastic deformation can proceed in a major way by dislocation movement, the dislocations either have to be generated first, or ripped off from the obstacles that pinned them down, or both.
 That happens at somewhat different stresses in different parts of the sample, and that's why the curve might become "noisy".
 It's an important phenomena and a nuisance.
 Since at this point we do not yet know what dislocations are, I will get back to this point much later.

-modulus in a straightforward way as s/e or better, since we
+in a straightforward way as s/e or better, since we don't have

 Y = ds/de

-rather unimportant.
-It denotes a stress that does not truly exist in the
+RM is rather unimportant.
+It denotes a stress that does not truly exist in the material.
+It is

 The tensile test machine calculates the stress by dividing the force it applies by the initial cross-sectional area of the specimen.
 That is fine for the beginning of the experiment, when the actual cross-sectional area of the specimen is close to its initial one.
 However, as the specimen is stretched well beyond the yield point, it must get thinner because its volume cannot change a lot.
 The cross-section thus decreases and the true stress would be: applied force divided by the actual and smaller cross-sectional area.

 |It is, of course, quite easy to calculate the true stress s* (that's what we really call it).
 It is always larger than the nominal stress s that the machine uses.
 Going through the numbers (assuming no volume change) we obtain